Collections

 Urnes Stave Church

-This 13th-century structure has become a UNESCO World Heritage site.
-It was with such churches that the introduction of a new form of wooden architecture began.
-Also, in addition to exploring the cultural and religious monument, you can take many beautiful photos here against the backdrop of mountains, sea, and the structure itself.
+This 13th-century structure is listed as a UNESCO World Heritage Site.
+Churches like this marked the beginning of a new form of wooden architecture.
+In addition to exploring this cultural and religious monument, visitors can take many beautiful photos against the backdrop of mountains, the sea, and the church itself.

 Viking Ship Museum

-Describing the attractions of Norway, we'd like to draw your attention to a museum built in 1913.
+When describing Norway’s attractions, special attention should be given to the museum built in 1913.
 It houses boats raised from the seabed.
-Scientific research has shown that they were constructed in the 9th century, but thanks to the clay bottom, they have been well preserved, even after lying for 1000 years.
+Scientific research has shown that they were constructed in the 9th century, yet thanks to the clay seabed, they were remarkably well preserved despite lying underwater for over 1,000 years.

-Tour guides draw special attention of tourists to the ship located in the eastern wing of the building, which is believed to have been intended for long-distance voyages.
-The smallest third vessel, of which only some fragments have been preserved.
+Guides particularly highlight the ship displayed in the eastern wing of the building, believed to have been used for long voyages.
+The smallest — the third vessel — has survived only in fragments.

 undefined